moirahartigan/lets-cook-it/README.md

 * I would like to thank Kasia Bogucka our class cohort facilitator for her constant assistance and encouragement.
 * I would like to especially thank two of my fellow students Siobhan and Laura for their help and motivation throughout this project.
 * I would like to thank my husband for his understanding and support and for caring for our young children during the long hours taken to complete this project.
-* Finally, I would like to thank my mentor for his guidence and feedback throughout this milestone project.
+* Finally, I would like to thank my mentor Adegbenga Adeye for his guidence and feedback throughout this project.

 ***